zaphosting/docs/docs/gameserver-ftpaccess.md

 ### Possible problems and solutions

 #### "530 Login incorrect" Error
 If this error occurs during the connection setup, it means that incorrect credentials have been provided.
-Check all the fields for completeness and correctness.ma
+Check all the fields for completeness and correctness.